 In my research, I address a) what kind of leadership people demand in a crisis, b) what people expect when minority candidates (i.e., women and ethnic, racial, and immigration minority group members) occupy leadership roles; and c) how these two aspects underlie leadership appointments of minority candidates in a crisis (Glass Cliff phenomenon).
 Thereby, I am both interested in corporate and political settings.

 For my Ph.D., I am involved in the SNSF-funded project “Motives of Precarious Minority Leadership: A Challenge or a Sinking Ship?”
 (Nr.
 100019_188934).
 I also researched political leadership preferences in the COVID-19 pandemic, financed by GenEx joint Seed Funding 2021.

-Since spring semester 2021, I’m organizing the “Societal Challenges” Seminar series, in which weekly speakers are invited to present their ongoing research to promote exchange within the social psychological discipline.
+Since spring semester 2021, I’m co-organizing the Societal Challenges Seminar series (hybrid).
+We invite weekly speakers to present their ongoing research to promote exchange within the social psychological discipline.
 If you are interested in these as a presenter or listener, please feel free to contact me.